elmol/zk-proof-of-humanity/README.md

 ## 🛠 Contract address configuration

 - In `wagmi.config.ts` update the contract addresses for each supported network.
-- Run `yarn wagmi generate` to update the configuration.
+- Run `yarn generate` to update the configuration.

 ## 📜 Usage